Auditing

 In the SUSE Manager Web UI, navigate to Audit CVE Audit to see a list of all clients and their current patch status.

-Procedure: Updating CVE Data
+Procedure: Updating Patch Data

 1. In the SUSE Manager Web UI, navigate to Admin Task Schedules and select the cve-server-channels-default schedule.